cjenkins3/theterminators/README.md

-okay so the highlighted portions are what we are going to shoot for and we will do it in stages so not all at once because that would be insane so list library and home buttons first then we will get to linking the games to their individual pages then we will link our game pages back to the home page (edited) then we will do our ratings system
+okay so the highlighted portions are what we are going to shoot for and we will do it in stages so not all at once because that would be insane home buttons first then list library then we will get to linking the games to their individual pages then we will link our game pages back to the home page (edited) then we will do our ratings system